 Improvements in diagnostic standards are possible and desirable through information and training of healthcare professionals and patients.
 For example, in Switzerland an information leaflet about CRPS was sent to all practising medical doctors in the country, and there is consensus that awareness has improved (SUVA 2013).

 While there are ‘perfect’ diagnostic standards, it is important to establish realistic, country-related next goals, and consequently identify which steps that aim to improve current standards will help to achieve these goals (see Figure 2) – this process can later be repeated as appropriate.
 The use of a diagnostic checklist is helpful, as shown in Figure 1.
-The European Pain Federation task force members recognized the challenges about the future development of the CRPS Budapest criteria (Table 2).challenges , amongst others,with the reimbursement of therapies, or in the context ofproceedings
+The European Pain Federation task force members recognized the challenges about the future development of the CRPS Budapest criteria (Table 2); these challenges include, amongst others, the diagnostic approach to a small number of patients diagnosed according to Budapest criteria, who over time lose some of their CRPS signs such as swelling, but have unchanged pain.
+These patients are currently labelled as ‘CRPS-not otherwise specified’ (CRPS-NOS, Table 2), which has sometimes led to challenges with the reimbursement of therapies, or in the context of insurance- and medico-legal proceedings, and a better solution may be required.

 Figure 2 here